joe7575/techage/manuals/manual_ta1_EN.md

 [techage_ta1|image]

-## Coal Pile
+## Charcoal Pile (charcoal burner)

-You need the charcoal burner to make charcoal.
-Charcoal is required for the burner, but also, for example, in TA2 for the steam engine.
+You need the Charcoal Pile to make charcoal.
+Charcoal is required for the melting furnace, but also, for example, in TA2 for the steam engine.

 Building instructions (see also plan):